nmarkin/mini-project/README.md

 # mini-project
-HW for research seminar
+##HW for research seminar

+---
 The project structure:

 conf -

-  conf.py for setting and loging
+  - conf.py for setting and loging

-  settings.toml - configuration settings data (path, hyperparameters, etc)
+  - settings.toml - configuration settings data (path, hyperparameters, etc)

 connector-

-  connector.py - function for fetching data
+- connector.py - function for fetching data

 model -

-  conf - holds trained models
+ - conf - holds trained models

-  your_model.py - main file for training models
+ - your_model.py - main file for training models

 util -

-  util.py - functions to load/save models
+ - util.py - functions to load/save models

 entrypoint.py - 'face' of the project

+---

 To get predictions use prediction in entrypoint.